 I’m sharing the free cut file with you all today, so you can make your own shirts (or mugs, or tote bags, or stockings, or whatever).
 Ready?
 Let’s go!

 DIY Llama Christmas Sweater Supplies:

 - Heat Transfer Vinyl (I used EasyWeed in Black and Coral)

 - Silhouette Cameo or other electronic cutting machine

 - Weeding Tool

 Now you are ready to cut!
-This file is designed to be used with two colors of vinyl to give the llama’s scarf and ear muff a little pop.
-The Silhouette software has a great feature that makes it super easy to cut by color.
-In the Send tab, under Action select “Action by Fill.”
-You should already see the design separated out by color.
-Check on the boxes next to the color you will be cutting first and adjust the material, action, and tool settings for each color.
+This file is designed to be used with two or three colors of vinyl.
+The Silhouette software has a great feature that makes it super easy to cut by color, which you can learn more about here.
 Cut each color separately.